gvwilson/thirdbit/_posts/2015/2015-01-17-open-bibliography-capstone.md

   will probably also reference others.
 </p>
 <p>
-  The real problem is step number two&mdash;the one where the problem stops being technical and starts being political.
+  The real problem is step number two–the one where the problem stops being technical and starts being political.
   I haven't been able to find any publicly available service that lets me search for papers whose references include one or more DOIs.